Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ### Install picamzero
 • This project makes use of the picamzero module to take photos.
+• Install the module:
 ```
 sudo apt install python3-picamzero
 ```
-• Use command line to take a test photo after picamzero has been installed.
+• Use the terminal to take a test photo after picamzero has been installed.
 ```
 rpicam-still -o image.jpg
 ```